stefanjudis/pwt-workshop/lessons/02-writing-tests/02-assertions.md

 ```

 > **Note**
-> Unless you want to explicitely wait for a particular URL to be loaded after a navigation there's little benefit in calling `page.waitForUrl` or similar methods.
+> Unless you want to explicitely wait for a particular URL there's little benefit in calling `page.waitForUrl` or similar methods.

 ## 🏗️ Action time with the good old Danube shop (or your own site)